How to Register an Out-of-State Car in Georgia: Fees & Steps

 - New Resident TAVT Rate: 3.0% of your vehicle's Fair Market Value.

-How TAVT Math Works: The DMV does not care what you originally paid for the vehicle or what your bill of sale says.
-They multiply the 3% rate against the vehicle's clean retail value stored in the Georgia Department of Revenue's internal appraisal database.
-If the state determines your SUV is worth $35,000, you will owe a $1,050 TAVT tax right then and there.
+The state database does not look at what you originally paid for the vehicle or what your personal bill of sale says.
+The 3% rate is multiplied directly against the vehicle's clean retail value stored in the Georgia Department of Revenue's internal appraisal database.

-5. Electric Vehicle Warning: New 2026 Surcharge Rates
+5. Electric Vehicle Surcharge Rates